nicfab/logseq-calendar-sync/README.md

 # Logseq Calendar Sync

-Smart calendar and reminders synchronization script for Logseq journals using icalpal on macOS.
+Smart calendar and reminders synchronization script for Logseq journals using icalPal on macOS.

 ## Features